-To schedule a free consultation with an attorney at Hartel, DeSantis & Howie, LLP to discuss your case, please call us at (443) 749-5111 or contact us online.
+To schedule a free consultation for personal injury cases with an attorney at Hartel, DeSantis & Howie, LLP to discuss your case, please call us at (443) 749-5111 or contact us online.
 We are available 24/7 to assist you.
 Our office is conveniently located in Hanover and serves clients throughout the region.

 - Ride on the right side of road – never ride against traffic

 - Use bike lanes and bike trails where they exist

 Also remember that in Maryland, helmets are required for anybody under 16.